Local utility office

 Authority

-Austin publishes an authority-backed hauler or preferred-pumper registry for grease service.
+Austin publishes an official hauler or preferred-pumper registry for grease service.

 Proof on site